avelino/awesome-go/README.md

 * [sleuth](https://github.com/ursiform/sleuth) - Library for master-less p2p auto-discovery and RPC between HTTP services (using [ZeroMQ](https://github.com/zeromq/libzmq)).
 * [tendermint](https://github.com/tendermint/tendermint) - High-performance middleware for transforming a state machine written in any programming language into a Byzantine Fault Tolerant replicated state machine using the Tendermint consensus and blockchain protocols.
 * [torrent](https://github.com/anacrolix/torrent) - BitTorrent client package.

+## E-Commerce

+*Libraries and tools for implementing e-commerce solutions such as online shops.*

+* [Flamingo Commerce](https://github.com/i-love-flamingo/flamingo-commerce) - Providing e-commerce features using clean architecture like DDD and ports and adapters, that you can use to build flexible e-commerce applications.

 ## Email